Hydrogen electrolysis has a waste stream of heat that has to be controlled normally by mechanical cooling. There is also a by product of

 Using Compression to Create Stored Gravitational Energy

 overcome the head pressure of the water.
-This displacement is possible with the compressed hydrogen/oxygen which is diverted below the water into an expandable containment system.
+This displacement is possible with the compressed hydrogen/oxygen, which is diverted below the water into an expandable containment system.
 This stored energy is accumulated during off peak power cycles and released during the peak period to generate power when the cost of power is the highest.
-This subsidy of power is added to the reaction to cut the new cost of

 Free Cooling of the System When Utilizing a Body of Water